beanvalidation/beanvalidation.org/proposals/BVAL-214.md

 * Not all beans can be proxied
 * Solution is not transparent to class-level constraint validators, they must not access fields directly, so we'd still need a vehicle for field constraints

+## Proposition 2

+This proposition is based on **Proposition 1** but changes some parts of the API.

+Since we depend on java 8 I think it would make sense to use `Supplier` to create the bean mocks for validation.
+This can look like this:

+    BeanValidator<ContactDataModel> contactValidator = BeanValidator.build(ContactDataModel.class);
+    contactValidator.withProperty("city", () -> cityField.getText()).
+        withProperty("zipCode", () -> zipCodeField.getText());

+In this example the `contactValidator` can use several times to validate the input in the UI since the values are not definied at creation of the `BeanValidator` instance but a `Supplier` is used to provide the value at runtime.

+In addition I think that it will be important to have a better feedback for the violations that are based on a UI field.
+If you have a violation based on the text of the `cityField` you normally want to mark that field in the UI.
+I think a `Consumer` can really help here:

+    contactValidator.withProperty("city", () -> cityField.getText(), v -> markCityField(v));

+By doing so you will always get the set of violations that is based on the value in the city field.
+The 3 param of the method is defined as a `Consumer<Set<ConstraintViolation<String>>>` that will automatically called after each validation.
+If no violation was created based on the constraints of the `city` property an empty set will be passed to the `Consumer`.
+Otherwise the set will contain all the `ConstraintViolation` instances that were created based on the constraints of the `city` property.

+You can find a first idea of such an interface and 2 view controller examples here: https://github.com/guigarage/validation-playground/tree/master/src/main/java/com/guigarage/dynamicvalidation